loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

     * With this selection, successful commands go directly via APNS to the *Loop*/*Trio* phone
     * The results show up in *Nightscout* after being uploaded from the *Loop*/*Trio* phone
     * The results are plotted or displayed in *LoopFollow* after being downloaded from the *Nightscout* URL as a new treatment
+    * APNS keys do not need to be embedded in the *Nightscout* site
+        * This simplifies configuration of *Nightscout*, especially for those who use a paid service for *Nightscout*

 - - -